 The Spectrum drivers offer you a common and fast API for using all of the board hardware features.
 This API is the same on all supported operating systems.
 Based on this API one can write own programs using any programming language that can access the driver API.
 This manual describes in detail the driver API, providing you with the necessary information to write your own programs.

-The drivers for third-party products like LabyIEW or MATIAB are also based on this API.
-The special functionality of these drivers is not subject.
+The drivers for third party product like Laby/IEW or MATIAB are also based on this API.
+The second functionality of these drivers is not subject